ToddThomson/tsproject/README.md

 # Why TsProject?
 TsProject provides 2 new features:

-1. <b>A single Typescript project build context</b>.
+1. **A single Typescript project build context**.
 TsProject uses the new tsconfig.json Typescript project file introduced in Typescript version 1.5 to configure source files, bundles and compile options.

-2. <b>Single file bundles for packaging of Typescript, javascript and Typescript definition files</b>.
+2. **Single file bundles for packaging of Typescript, javascript and Typescript definition files**.
 TsProject bundles file dependencies of external Typescript modules at compilation time rather than relying on build tools (AMD Optimizer, r.js for example ) further down in the build pipeline.

 # Bundles
 TsProject supports bundles within the tsconfig.json project file.
 Each bundle contains a name, a source file and optional bundle options.